akanik3376/assignment-10-event-management/questions_and_answers.md

 #### Answer: C

-<i>Write your explanation here</i>

-The function checks each element and adds its values to nums array each time and skips if the value is false.when
+<i>The function checks each element and adds its values to nums array each time and skips if the value is false.when </i>

 </p>
 </details>